 The stunning city of Geneva, the third largest in Switzerland, is a 60 minute drive from St Gervais.
 Built around the eponymous lake, Geneva offers natural beauty, international flair (more than 200 NGOs are based here), fantastic museums (in particular the Museum of Art and History and the Natural History Museum), great parks and fantastic eating.

 St Gervais is within striking distance of a range of other cities.
 Lausanne and Montreaux are within 2 hours driving time, whilst you can use the Tunnel du Mont Blanc at Chamonix to cross into Italy (it isn't cheap: return use of the tunnel costs EUR54).
-Turin is about 2.5 hours away, whilst Milan can be reached in about 3 hours.
+Turin and Zermatt are about 2.5 hours away, whilst Milan can be reached in about 3 hours.
 Remember your passport if you are traveling across international borders.